SummitKC/OkNotes/README.md

 # OkNotes

-A modern note-taking application with hierarchical organization, rich pen tools, and auto-save functionality.
+A lightweight note-taking application was built using C# in .NET 8.0 and WPF for the UI.

 ## Table of Contents
 - [Features](#features)